 7. Doing fun & physical activities

 Remember to move your body and to have fun on a daily basis!
 Being in physical action pushes you to move forward, literally and also mentally.
-And while there may be some restrictions in place to our physical movement right now, it doesn’t mean you can’t be active.
-You can exercise at home or outside.
+You can exercise at home, at the gym or outside in the open air.
 There are plenty of opportunities!
 And by having fun, feeling active and energetic you rejuvenate yourself!